The Thermodynamic Efficiency in Static and Dynamic Black Holes: Thermodynamic cycles and heat engines

-\section{Thermodynamic cycles and Heat Engines}
+\section{Thermodynamic cycles and heat engines}

 By using volume, pressure, temperature and entropy we can calculate heat energy and mechanical useful work.
-To do this, we start with equation of state (function of P(V,T)) and define an engine as a close path in P-V plane which receives $Q_H$ and gives $Q_C$ .
+We start with equation of state (function of $P(V,T)$) and define an engine as a close path in $P-V$ plane which receives $Q_H$ and gives $Q_C$.
 From the first law of thermodynamics, total mechanical work is defined as, $W=Q_H - Q_C$.
-Therefore, the efficiency of heat engine is, $\eta=\frac{W}{Q_H}=1-\frac{Q_C}{Q_H}$.\\ Some of the classic cycles involve a pair of isotherms at temperature $T_H$ and and $T_C$, where $T_H>T_C$, where there is an isothermal expansion while some heat is being absorbed, and an isothermal compression during expulsion of some heat.
-By using different method one can relate two systems each other.
+Therefore, the efficiency of heat engine is, $\eta=\frac{W}{Q_H}=1-\frac{Q_C}{Q_H}$.\\ Some of the classic cycles involve a pair of isotherms at temperature $T_H$ and $T_C$ ( $T_H>T_C$) where there are isothermal expansion and compression while some heat is absorbed and some heat is exited respectively.
+By using different methods one can relate two systems with each other.
 The first method here is isochoric path like classical Stirling cycle and the second one is adiabatic path like classical Carnot cycle.\\ We know that a whole heat engine is fully reversible (since the total entropy flow zero).
-Therefore, the engine should have Carnot efficiency $(\eta=1-\frac{T_C}{T_H})$ which is maximum efficiency that every heat engine can have.
+Therefore, we note here the maximum efficiency will be Carnot efficiency $(\eta=1-\frac{T_C}{T_H})$ .
 Any higher efficiency would violate the second Law.
-It is very important that how can reach to such efficiency in heat engine of black holes.
+It is very important that how can reach to such efficiency in heat engine of black holes to preserve the second law.
 So, the form of path for the definition of cycle is important.
-For the static black holes, the thermodynamic volume V and the entropy S are not independent.
+As we know, in the static black holes the thermodynamic volume $V $ and entropy $S$ are not independent.
 It means that adiabats and isochores are the same, in that case Carnot and Stirling coincide to each other.
-So, the efficiency of cycle can be calculated easily.\\
+So, the efficiency of cycle can be calculated easily.

 So along the upper isotherm, we have the following heat flow,